-Robotics is an area where a number of scientific fields meet.
-This fact already is a source of attraction for various scientists, engineers, and the public as well.
+Robotics is an area where some scientific fields meet.
+This fact is already a source of attraction for various scientists, engineers, and the public.
 Even if it becomes popular, it is incredibly difficult to make.
-The complete process takes a long time and makes large expenses also.
+The complete process takes a long time and makes large expenses.

-To make the process easy, MIT scientists have developed a system called “Interactive Robogami”.
-This newly developed system allows users to design custom robots within few minutes, and then 3-D print.
+To make the process easy, MIT scientists have developed a system called “Interactive Robogami.”
+This newly developed system allows users to design custom robots within a few minutes and then 3-D print.
 The complete process takes almost 4 hours to assemble.

 Co-lead author Adriana Schulz said, “Designing custom robots usually requires expertise that only mechanical engineers and roboticists have.”

 “What’s exciting here is that we’ve created a tool that allows a casual user to design their own robot by giving them this expert knowledge.”